QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 - Reporting without the stream: the plugin reports neither the place nor the replace itself.
 It watches the main id, the first sweep assigns the leg ids by symbol — a replacement's through `WatchReplacement` — and the diff reports the submit or the update submit.
-- Deciding what an unacknowledged order means — the `OnOrderPollingNotAcknowledged` override; the default is one warning built from the brokerage name.
+- Deciding what a never-notified order means — the `OnBrokerageOrderNeverNotified` override; the default is one warning built from the brokerage name.

 ## Testing the polling in a plugin

-The service's own behavior — the diff, the watch, the registry — is covered once, in Lean's `Tests/Brokerages/Services/BrokerageOrderPollingServiceTests.cs`.
+The service's own behavior — the diff, the watch, the registry — is covered once, in Lean's `Tests/Brokerages/Services/OrderPolling/BrokerageOrderPollingServiceTests.cs`.
 A plugin does not test the service
 again: it tests its read, its mapping and its wiring **through** the service.
 The offline tests carry the everyday coverage; the live tests prove the whole path against the real broker — and for a plugin starting from nothing they come first, because their runs record the data the offline tests replay.
 The reference is the Schwab pilot's fixture,